munificent/craftinginterpreters/book/optimization.md

 Moving up the abstraction stack, we get to the main hash table operations that call `adjustCapacity()` and `findEntry()`.
-When we grow the array before inserting a new entry into it, we need to calculate the capacity:
+When we grow the array before inserting a new entry into it, we need to calculate the capacity.

 ^code table-set-grow (1 before, 1 after)

-All the way at the beginning, when we first initialize the field:
+All the way at the beginning, we initialize the field.

 ^code init-capacity-mask (1 before, 1 after)

-As you've seen, when we need to calculate the actual array size from the `capacity` field we get that by adding one.
+As you've seen, to calculate the actual array size from the `capacity` mask, we add one.
 When the hash table is empty, the size is zero, so initializing `capacity` to -1 correctly yields zero when we increment it.

-When copying all of the entries from one hash table to another, we iterate over the source table's array:
+When copying all of the entries from one hash table to another, we iterate over the source table's array.

 ^code add-all-loop (1 before, 1 after)